harmjanluth/photon/README.md

 # photon
-Photon - The HTML performance guide for webapplications with the speed of light
+Photon - The performance guide for web applications with the speed of light.